Ontario Greens come up short in Parry Sound-Muskoka despite vigorous campaigning

 The Canadian Press

-The Ontario Green Party has failed to capture the riding they saw as their best hope at winning a second seat.
+The leader of Ontario's Greens says his party is "here to stay" despite failing to capture the riding it saw as its best hope for winning a second seat.

-Leader Mike Schreiner has retained his Guelph riding while the Progressive Conservatives retook Parry Sound-Muskoka.
+Mike Schreiner, who was re-elected in his Guelph riding, says the close race in Parry Sound-Muskoka demonstrated the growing support for the Green party.

+"To see a Green candidate so close, so close in a riding that has always gone blue tells you that there is Green momentum, there is a Green wave building across this province," Schreiner said in his election night speech in Guelph.

-Polling suggested the Greens and the PCs were in a tight race in the central Ontario riding but Bracebridge Mayor Graydon Smith ultimately took the riding for the Tories.
+Polling suggested the Greens and the Progressive Conservatives were in a tight race in Parry Sound-Muskoka but Bracebridge Mayor Graydon Smith ultimately took the riding for the Tories.

 Schreiner visited Parry Sound-Muskoka a number of times over the course of the campaign.

-Schreiner became his party's first and only representative after being elected to the Guelph riding of the Ontario legislature in 2018.
+The Green leader became his party's first and only representative after being elected to the Guelph riding of the Ontario legislature in 2018.
+That success came after building support in his three previous runs for office.

+Schreiner has since stood out at Queen’s Park as an effective critic on the environment, the government’s COVID-19 response and more, saying that the party’s priorities overlapped with his own ideals when he first made the jump into politics.

+This year, the Ontario Greens ran their biggest-ever election campaign, with $228,803 raised in donations by March, compared with $94,695 at the same time in 2018.

 This report by The Canadian Press was first published June 2, 2022.